-For the machine shop floor, high availability and performance means they can deliver on orders early.
-For make-to-stock manufacturers, it means faster product cycles and quicker time to market, for assembly or make-to-order manufacturers, it means hitting customer delivery dates and much less rework.
+For the machine shop floor, high availability and performance means they can deliver orders early.
+For make-to-stock manufacturers, it means faster product cycles and quicker time to market.
+For assembly or make-to-order manufacturers, it means hitting customer delivery dates on time and much less rework.

 The key to optimizing this flow will be gaining visibility into the data and analytics of a complex process.
 For manufacturers seeking to improve capacity and throughput (flow) in discrete manufacturing, they’ll need metrics on all the moving parts of the assembly line:

 - What’s our availability of machines throughout the line?

 - What’s our capacity and throughput?

 - Are we on track to hit our production target deliver finished product on time?